mbbu/mbbu.github.io/_posts/2022-06-29-Nelly-Wambui.md

 excerpt_separator: <!--main-->
 ---

-Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean

 <!--main-->

-## Nelly Wambui

 My name is Nelly Wambui.
 A friend of mine encouraged me to apply for the internship as it was quite helpful to her growth as an upcoming scientist.
 The moment I became a bioinformatics intern I felt like a fish in new waters, capable to swim, but we do feel a bit lost in new places, right?
 The mentors gave us so much guidance and in the end I not only grew in my bioinformatics skills but also in finding a clear career path.
 The internship was engaging  through the various mini-projects and trainings that helped us know what bioinformatics really entails.